tethysplatform/tethys/docs/contribute/testing.rst

     tethys test -cu

 This will add a coverage report to the end of the test output.
-The coverage report will indiicate which files and which lines in the files are missing coverage, if any:
+The coverage report will indicate which files and which lines in the files are missing coverage, if any:

 .. code-block:: bash